 The University of Wisconsin Oshkosh will blend in-person and remote instruction during the fall 2020 semester, ensuring campus safety by following best practices recommended by local, state and national health officials.

-This dashboard provides information related to COVID-19 testing performed on our Oshkosh campus for UW Oshkosh employees and students.
+This dashboard provides information related to COVID-19 testing for UW Oshkosh employees and students.
 Data will be updated each weekday.

 Town Hall with Dr. John Newman

 Dr. John Newman, Chief Medical Officer at Aurora Medical Center, addressed the UWO community during a Chancellor’s Town Hall on Sept.
 2; answering questions about COVID-19 response and safety at UWO.
 View the Town Hall recording here.